Dimasik007/Deribit_funding_rate_indicator/README.md

 `bokeh serve --show plot_now.py`

 6) After that, a new window in your default browser will pop up and you will see the running indicator.
+Let it run for several minutes for the time on x axis to show minutes and seconds.

 On hoovering your cursor below the right side of the graph, you will see a menu to the control the chart.